 What makes it magical is sitting in the sand and watching handfuls of turtles bobbing up for breath as the sun sets splendidly in the distance.

-As you may have surmised from the name, Pine Trees Beach is one of the best beaches on the Big Island for surfing, though it is also a popular local hangout due to the amount of space and shade available.
+As you may have guessed from its name, Pine Trees Beach is one of the best beaches on the Big Island for surfing.
+It is also a popular local hangout due to the ample space and shade available.

 However, the seclusion, shade, distance from resorts & developments, and surfing opportunities combine to earn it a spot on the list of best beaches.